pranaygp/frontend-exercise/README.md

 A lot of what makes a good software developer is being resourceful and knowing where/how to find information you need.
 At the same time, the entire Hack4Impact community is available if you get stuck, have unanswered questions, or want to discuss anything!

-If you have any questions about javascript as a language and its features or syntax, ask/discuss in the `#javascript` Slack channel.
+Ask questions and discuss about javascript as a language and its features or syntax in the `#javascript` Slack channel.

-If you have any questions about React, styling, or other frontend related concerns, ask/discuss in the `#frontend` Slack channel.
+Ask questions and discuss about React, styling, or any other frontend related topics in the `#frontend` Slack channel.

-And of course, if you are already familiar with this or have figured it out, please also hop in these channels and help those who need it! :)
+And of course, if you are already familiar with this or have figured it out, please hop in these channels and help those who need it! :)

 ### Requirements
 * node version 8.x